 G. William Hoagland joined the Bipartisan Policy Center (BPC) in September 2012 as senior vice president.
-In this position he helps direct and manage fiscal, health, and economic policy analyses for BPC.
+He helps direct and manage fiscal, health, and economic policy analyses for BPC.

-From 1982 until 2003, Hoagland was a staff member of the U.S. Senate Budget Committee, serving as that committee’s staff director from 1986 to 2003, reporting to Senate Pete V. Domenici (R-NM), chairman and ranking member during this period.
-He participated in major federal budget legislation including the 1985 Gramm-Rudman-Hollings Budget Deficit Reduction Act, the 1990 Omnibus Budget Reconciliation Act and the historic 1997 Balanced Budget Agreement.
+From 1982 until 2003, Hoagland was a staff member of the U.S. Senate Budget Committee, serving as that committee’s staff director from 1986 to 2003, reporting to Senator Pete V. Domenici (R-NM), chairman and ranking member during this period.
+He participated in major federal budget legislation, including the 1985 Gramm-Rudman-Hollings Budget Deficit Reduction Act, the 1990 Omnibus Budget Reconciliation Act, and the historic 1997 Balanced Budget Agreement.

 Born in Covington, Indiana he attended the United States Merchant Marine Academy and holds degrees from Purdue University and the Pennsylvania State University.
 His family’s Indiana family farm was awarded by that State as a “Hoosier Homestead” for having remained in the family for over a century.